-We readily appropriate insects – their form, actions and seemingly alien-like existence – for use in the science fiction and horror movie genres: or to define an error, failure or fault in a system or program, as in ‘a computer bug’: or in terms of our health, ‘there’s a bug going around’.
-Of course there’s also reference to the invisible insect world in relation to surveillance – planting of ‘bugs’ to eavesdrop on unsuspecting participants or more recently, the military development of Cyborg Insect Drones for surveillance purposes.
+We readily appropriate insects – their form, actions and seemingly alien-like existence for use in sci-fi and horror movies.
+Or to define an error, failure or fault in a system and program – a computer bug.
+Or our health – there’s a bug going around.
+Of course there’s also reference to surveillance – the planting of bugs to eavesdrop on unsuspecting participants or more recently, the military’s development of Cyborg Insect Drones for surveillance purposes.

 The visual and audio footage which make up ‘TV BUG’ were appropriated from five different sources: David Attenborough – Life in the Undergrowth (BBC 2005); V/H/S (Magnet Releasing 2012); Ashes to Ashes (BBC 2008); Three hours and 19 minutes of 4×3 snow (YouTube); The Sound of Cicadas – Amazing Noise of Dense Cicadas (YouTube), and Êt $1 Øn &”¥ më∏àît èÑ∫!n ¿ (Nocturno Motoculto).